 any amount is appreciated.
 Just click the GENERAL DONATION button

 and you can donate $50 or more.

-payable to The Martha Hill Dance Fund
+payable to The Martha Hill Dance Fund and send to

->

-> 14 Little Fox Lane
+14 Little Fox Lane

 Diana Byer is the founder and Artistic Director Emerita of New York Theatre Ballet and Director of New York Theatre Ballet School.
 She is a répétiteur for The Antony Tudor Trust, Director of Education for the Dance Notation Bureau, on the Board of Directors of the Clive and Valerie Barnes Foundation, an Education Ambassador for The New York Pops, and served on the Dance Portal Advisory Board of The Children’s Museum of Manhattan and the Bessie Awards Selection Committee.
 She has staged the ballets of Antony Tudor for American Ballet Theatre and The Hartt School and the ballets of Agnes deMille for the Alabama Ballet and American Ballet Theatre.
 She coached the principals for the Columbia Pictures film, Center Stage.
 Ms. Byer was selected by Good Housekeeping Magazine as the 2018 Humanitarian Hero.
 She was a long-time pupil and colleague of Margaret Craske, who was Director of Ballet Instruction at New York Theatre Ballet School until her retirement.

 Ms. Byer will be presented by Linda Murray, Curator of The Jerome Robbins Dance Division, New York Public Library for the Performing Arts.